Arthur J. Cramp: Early life and education

 Arthur Joseph Cramp was born in London, England.
-His father was a blacksmith.
+His father was a commercial traveller.
 He received his "preliminary education" in England before moving to the United States in his late teens, around 1891.

 Cramp, purportedly, decided to enter medical school after his infant daughter became ill and was treated by a quack.
 She subsequently died.
 Cramp received his training as a medical doctor from the Wisconsin College of Physicians and Surgeons at Milwaukee, where he graduated in 1906.